China says legal moves on Hong Kong a 'combination of punches' to end chaos

 "We have no room for concession on this issue."

+He insisted "you will still be able to hear different voices" in Hong Kong government.

-After the proposed reform was approved at China's rubberstamp congress on Thursday, criticism has poured in from the United States and the European Union.
+After the proposed reform was approved criticism has poured in from the United States and the European Union.

 The move is "a direct attack on autonomy promised to people in Hong Kong under the Sino-British Joint Declaration" before the handover of the territory in 1997, US Secretary of State Antony Blinken said.